Skip to main content

 Adding Team Members

-Once you’ve created a team, there are two ways to add members.
+Once you’ve created a team, there are three ways to add members.

 On the Home page, right-click on your team in the sidebar and select Settings.